Key Takeaways

 Benefits for Common Athlete Challenges: Recovery, Energy, and More

-Athletic training creates specific physiological stresses that well-formulated sports multivitamins help address.
-Understanding how targeted nutrients support common challenges allows you to maximize your supplementation strategy.
+Athletic training creates specific physiological stresses that well-formulated sports multivitamins help support.
+Understanding how specific nutrients support common challenges allows you to optimize your supplementation approach.
 For further reading, see the NIH factsheet on exercise and athletic performance.

 Enhanced Recovery Support

-- Pair with protein: Zinc works synergistically with amino acids for optimal tissue repair
+- Pair with protein: Zinc works works alongside amino acids for tissue maintenance

 Sustained Energy Metabolism